 Duckweed likely has unknown properties and applications that no one yet has considered.
 It may have hidden drawbacks too which we need to discover and address.
 But we can and should use duckweed wisely, in order to help us accomplish much that needs doing, like preventing the spread of disease and ending hunger, including here in America.

-It is amazing to think that tiny plants could help solve so many big problems.
-Just think of all that we may solve as a species, should we one day agree that improving the world for future generations is our most important reason for being here.
+It is amazing to think that tiny plants might one day help solve so many big problems.
+Just think of all that we may solve as a species, should we one day all agree that improving the world for future generations is our most important reason for being here.